0xPARC/0xparc-intro-book/src/oram.typ

 super-logarithmic in size.
 Every time we access some path to fetch a block, we also perform eviction on the same path.
-In particular, we will rearrange the blocks on the path in the most aggressive manner possible: we want to move the blocks as close to the leaf level as possible, but
+In particular, we will rearrange the blocks on the path in the most aggressive manner possible:
+We want to move the blocks as close to the leaf level as possible, but
 #emph[without violating the path invariant];.
 With Path ORAM, every
 access operation touches a single path, hence the name Path ORAM.
 The cost of each access is $O (alpha log^2 N)$ for an arbitarily small superconstant function $alpha$.

-== Other Applications of ORAM
+== Other applications of ORAM
 <other-applications-of-oram>
 ORAM promises many potential applications.
 For instance, in Large Language Models (LLMs), a commonly used technique is called Retrieval